Skip to main content

 AI shopping agents filter beauty on ingredients, shade, volume, claims, skin type and regulatory metadata.
 When those fields live in your back-of-pack imagery and hand-written descriptions instead of structured metafields, the agent defaults to the brand that published structured data.
 Eight beauty-specific mistakes below — each one concretely observable in a real Shopify catalog.

-Beauty benchmark
+Beauty median

 Eight beauty-specific mistakes